ueberdosis/vue-mailchimp-subscribe/README.md

 ## Props

 To use this component you have to pass `login`, `dataCenter`, `userId` and `listId`.
-This structure of a regular API call may helps you to identify these values:
+This structure of a regular API call may help you to identify these values:

 ```
 https://{login}.{dataCenter}.list-manage.com/subscribe/post?u={userId}&id={listId}